chainsulting/.github/profile/README.md

-## Chainsulting is rebranding to softstack.io
+## Chainsulting has rebranding to softstack.io